 - Encounters with employers and employees

-As part of the careers curriculum Norton College actively promotes the engagement with employers and employees.
+As part of the careers curriculum Norton College Worcester actively promotes the Meaningful encounters with the world of work including engagement with employers and employees.
 When students are attending activities, they are encouraged to look at the world we live in and recognised the different careers available linked to their interests.

 If a student has a specific career aspiration Norton College will, if possible, arrange a visit to meet specific placements for hands on advice and guidance.
 This can include but not restricted to Armed forcers careers, career fairs, life after school events, employment agencies, training providers etc.